Flo-Wei/BachelorThesis/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Set environment variables:
+3. Set environment variables in a `.env` file (see `.env.example`):
-   - `OPENAI_API_KEY`: Your OpenAI API key (see Configuration section below)
+   - `OPENAI_API_KEY`: Your OpenAI API key (Required)
+   - `PROMPT_FILE`: Path to prompts configuration (Default: Backend/prompts.yaml)
+   - `DATABASE_URL`: Database connection string
+   - `DB_ECHO`: Enable SQL query logging (true/false)

 4. Run the application: `python app.py`

 ### Usage

-1. Open your browser and navigate to the application
+1. Open your browser and navigate to the application (http://localhost:8000)
 2. Register a new account or login
+   - *Note: To access admin features, an admin user must be created via database or initial setup*
 3. Start a new chat session
 4. Begin conversing with the AI chatbot
-5. View extracted skills and competencies
+5. View extracted skills and competencies in the **Skills** section with the new interactive visualizations

 ## 🔧 Configuration